BiancoZandbergen/XMOS_xCONNECT_Saleae_LA/README.md

 XMOS_xCONNECT_Saleae_LA
 =======================

-XMOS xCONNECT Link Protocol Analyzer For Saleae Logic Analyzers
+XMOS xCONNECT Link 2-wire Protocol Analyzer For Saleae Logic Analyzers.
+5-wire links are not supported yet.

+Binaries for Windows, Mac OS X and Linux can be found in the binaries folder.

+A green circle marks the first transition of a token (shown on both data lines).
+A red square marks the last transition of a token.

+Please note that the analyzer expects the first captured transition to be the first transition of a token.
+All analyzed results are invalid If this is not the case.